LibriVox/librivox-catalog/CONTRIBUTING.md

 then all of the code will be living under `/librivox/www/librivox.org/catalog`.

 librivox-catalog is a PHP app built on top of [CodeIgniter 3].
-If you haven't used CodeIgniter before, or it's been a little while, then I'd particularly recommend reading these:
+If you haven't used CodeIgniter before, then it's worth starting with these links:

  - [Application Flow Chart](https://codeigniter.com/userguide3/overview/appflow.html)
  - [Tutorial](https://codeigniter.com/userguide3/tutorial/index.html)